 By EMILY WANG and KEN MORITSUGU

-BEIJING (AP) — Beijing authorities have announced they will conduct mass testing of most of the city’s 21 million people as a new COVID-19 outbreak sparks worries among residents of a Shanghai-style lockdown.
+BEIJING (AP) — Beijing will test most of the city’s 21 million people as a new COVID-19 outbreak sparks worries among residents of a Shanghai-style lockdown.
 So far, 70 cases have been found in the Chinese capital since the outbreak surfaced Friday.
-Some residents are working from home and stocking up on food as a safeguard against the possibility that they could be confined to their homes, as has happened in multiple cities including the financial hub of Shanghai.
-Shanghai reported 51 deaths in the latest 24-hour period, topping 100 deaths from the ongoing outbreak.
+Some residents are working from home and stocking up on food as preparation in case they are confined to their homes, as China has done in multiple cities.
+One of those is its largest city, Shanghai, which reported 51 deaths in the latest 24-hour period and has now passed 100 deaths in the ongoing outbreak.
 The country’s borders remain largely closed as the economic impact from China’s hard-line response to the pandemic continues to grow.